 RDS DB instance can be monitored using CloudWatch, which collects and processes raw data from RDS into readable, near real-time metrics.

-Statistics are recorded for a period of two weeks, so that you can access historical information and gain a better perspective on how the service is performing.
+Statistics are recorded so that you can access historical information and gain a better perspective on how the service is performing.

 By default, RDS metric data is automatically sent to CloudWatch in 1-minute periods